sitendernarwal/Console-based-Library-Management-System-/README.md

 - The project uses `unordered_map` and `set` from the C++ Standard Library for efficient data storage and retrieval.
 - Cross-platform screen clearing (`cls` for Windows and `clear` for Linux/macOS) has been implemented.

----

-Feel free to customize this `README.md` file for your repository and make any additional notes or modifications!